dajat/audit/README.md

 - Compliance Checklist: This checklist is important to know the regulations that the company needs to adhere to.

+- Utilizing NIST 800-53 to understand different security controls and how they help to protect an organization's information systems.

 <h2>Analysis of Scope and Goals</h2>
 It's very important that an IT department reviews the current assets of the company and how they are managed.
 Some of the most important assets of a company are: